Sierra-Alpha/desert/docs/project-report.md

 To build any software you need the right tools, and you need flexibility, the idea that you can sit at any terminal and start coding in a way that is familiar to you gives way to this project.
+Kainga is Te Reo Moari for home, and this project is about having a familiar developer environment no matter where you are.

 ## Inspiration